trackme518/sexpler/README.md

 <!-- CONTACT -->
 ## Contact
-Made by Vojtěch Leischner, contact form:
+Made by Vojtěch Leischner, email me at:
 <a target="_blank" href="https://tricktheear.eu/contact/">Trick the Ear</a>
 <br>
 Personal website: <a target="_blank" href="https://trackmeifyoucan.com">Track me if you can</a>